phys-sim-book/mdbook-src/src/lec25.7.2-linear_demo.md

 <figure>
     <center>
         <img src="img/lec25/linear_model_artifacts.gif">
+    </center>
     <figcaption><b>{{fig}}{fig:lec25:linear_model_artifacts}</b> Animation Demonstrating Artifacts of the Linear Model.
 (Left) The beam deforms according to the first linear mode.
 (Middle) A plot traces the erroneous increase in centerline length as a function of tip displacement.
 (Right) A plot traces the erroneous decrease in total area.</figcaption>
-    </center>
 </figure>

 <br>

 These artifacts occur because the linear model cannot account for the geometric nonlinearities that arise from large rotations.
-This failure is the primary motivation for the methods described in the following chapter, which are designed specifically to overcome these limitations and accurately simulate large, physically plausible motions.
+This failure is the primary motivation for the methods described in the following section, which are designed specifically to overcome these limitations and accurately simulate large, physically plausible motions.